Outreach / Helping Others

 We invite you to join us, to explore the opportunities for personal fulfillment, community involvement and spiritual transformation that serving others can offer.
 Together with God working through us and with each other, we can accomplish infinitely more than we can imagine!

 Whether you want to volunteer for an annual seasonal project, or something on a weekly or monthly basis, your time and talent will be greatly appreciated.
 Joining our outreach ministries is a great way to meet others and become involved in our caring community.
-If you would like to learn more about St. Christopher's outreach ministries, please contact Gina Frey.
+If you would like to learn more about St. Christopher's outreach ministries, please email the church office.
+We will direct your inquiry to the appropriate person.

 This year, many of our programs are adapting to this difficult challenge and may be conducted differently.
 At this time of increased need, you can also connect with the major organizations in our area who have the capacity and structure to address the growing needs.
 Those listed below are currently in need of both funds and/or in-person hours if you are low risk and healthy.